Gummy Smiles Treatment in Long Island, NY

 Click above to see reviews.

-To make the smile look better, excess gum tissue is removed (often times with a laser) to expose all the beautiful enamel nature gave you.
+To make the smile look better, excess gum tissue is removed (often with a laser) to expose all the beautiful enamel nature gave you.
 This is called a gingivectomy or a gummy smile treatment.
-The following photos will show examples of this type of periodontal treatment.
+The following photos show examples of this periodontal treatment.

 What Causes Gummy Smiles?

-A gummy smile can have numerous causes behind it.
-From having a tooth erupt to the development and growth of your upper jaw bone, there are many unpredictable factors that can result in your smile being gummy.
-Here are some of the causes of gummy smile:
+A gummy smile has many causes.
+From having a tooth erupt to the development and growth of your upper jaw bone, many unpredictable factors can result in your smile being gummy.
+Here are some of the causes of gummy smiles:

-• Abnormal teeth eruption: when your teeth erupt in your gums improperly, it can lead to the majority of the tooth being covered by an excessive amount of gum tissue.
+• Abnormal teeth eruption: When your teeth erupt improperly in your gums, it can lead to the majority of the tooth being covered by excessive gum tissue.
 This results in your teeth looking short even though they’re likely a proper length.

 Make an Appointment

-Dr. David Scharf and his team of dental professionals is here to help fix your gummy smile.
-We want you to be able to smile proudly again and be happy with it, so we are available to reorient the gum tissue until your pearly whites shine through again.
-Should you wish to know our office hours, make an appointment with us, or learn more about how we can help you with your gummy smile, we are available to help!
-Dr. David Scharf has dedicated himself to providing the best dental care possible to the people of Long Island!
+Dr. David Scharf and his team of dental professionals are here to help fix your gummy smile.
+We want you to smile proudly and be happy with it.
+We can reorient the gum tissue so your pearly whites shine through.
+Dr. David Scharf has dedicated himself to providing the best dental care possible to the people of Long Island, NY!

 Long Island Gummy Smile Treatment